HeartCode ACLS Blended Learning (Advanced Cardiovascular Life Support)

 • Effective communication as a member and leader of a resuscitation team

-During the AHA HeartCode ACLS Skills Session (also known as an ACLS Assessment, ACLS Psychomotor Skills Assessment, or ACLS Skills Check), participants will have an opportunity to review the current ACLS guidelines with the instructor, including peri-arrest and cardiac arrest algorithms and medications, before being tested on adult BLS, ventilation, and megacode scenarios.
+During the AHA HeartCode ACLS Skills Session (also known as an ACLS Assessment, ACLS Psychomotor Skills Assessment, or ACLS Skills Check), participants will have an opportunity to review the current ACLS guidelines with the instructor, including peri-arrest and cardiac arrest algorithms and medications, before demonstrating adult BLS, ventilation, and megacode scenarios in a realistic ACLS training room.

 Prerequisites

-Students must complete the online course before showing up for the in-person Skills Session, and provide proof of completion to the instructor.
-There is an option to purchase the online course when enrolling in the Skills Session.
+Students must complete the online course before showing up for the in-person Skills Session and provide proof of completion to the instructor.
+There is an option to purchase the ACLS online course when enrolling in the ACLS Skills Session.

 Intended Audience